 - The employee is deemed resident throughout the assignment.

 - Tax treaties and totalization agreements are ignored for the purpose of this calculation.

-- The amount of receipts necessary is collected and the tax free bracket applies in full.
+- The amount of receipts necessary is collected (applicable only for tax year 2014)

 Calculation of taxable income

 |Earned income subject to income tax